The 25 Largest Private Equity Firms Since 2015

 Following the recent trend of tech IPOs outnumbering and out-hyping the competition, software has led the way.
 Cloud storage company Snowflake raised $3.4 billion in the largest ever software IPO, while gaming software developer Unity completed an IPO above its target price for a total of $1.3 billion and big data firm Palantir opted for a direct listing for a valuation of $22 billion.

 More big names are still on the horizon.
-Both Airbnb and DoorDash have filed for December IPOs that would see them valued at close to $30 billion.
+DoorDash just completed an above-range IPO and ended up raising $3.37 billion, and Airbnb raised $3.5 billion before shares opened more than 100% above the IPO price.
 It’s a big recovery for an IPO market that in 2019 saw major IPOs from Uber and Lyft underperform estimates.

 But it was the last-minute cancellation of Ant Group’s IPO in November that would have been the largest public offering ever.
 At $34.5 billion, it would have eclipsed the massive $25.9 billion raised by energy giant Saudi Aramco in 2019.